jay-medina/angularjs-app/README.md

 - Application uses SaSS with Compass, so please have Ruby installed as well.
 > Mac comes preinstalled, Windows http://rubyinstaller.org/downloads/

+- If needed the compass gem, needs to be installed
+> gem install compass

 - Clone repo.